-Isaiah 30:21 NKJV Your ears shall hear a word behind you, saying, “This is the way, walk in it,”Whenever you turn to the right hand Or whenever you turn to the left.
+And your ears shall hear a word behind you, saying, “This is the way, walk in it,” when you turn to the right or when you turn to the left.Isaiah 30:21 (ESV)

-Take a moment to listen to that still, small, voice before eating.
-You don’t need to be afraid to confront the truth because the Holy Spirit will empower your decision to be obedient!
+Take a moment to listen to that still, small voice before eating.
+You don’t need to be afraid to confront the truth because the Holy Spirit will empower your decision to be obedient.

 2. Is this food beneficial for both my body and the calling God has on my life?

-Be sure to marry wisdom with freedom and seek to find what will benefit you most, body, mind and spirit.
+Be sure to marry wisdom with freedom and seek to find what will benefit you most…body, mind, and spirit.
 And here’s a hint–your best yes is not always the “healthy” choice.

 3. Will eating this food lead to poor choices?

-You know what it is.
-It’s the food that is just “soooo good” you abandon all rational thought to have it.
+You know “that” food.
+The one you abandon all rational thought to have it because it’s “sooo good.”
 For me, it’s a tub of creamy chocolate ice cream, a bag of opened chocolate candies, or a chocolate cake that can be eaten in transparent slivers until the entire thing is vaporized.
 Are you seeing a theme here?

-I know my weakness and therefore choose to keep chocolate desserts either a) at the grocery store where I can have them anytime I want to b) in individual serving sizes.
+I know my weakness at this time and therefore choose to keep chocolate desserts either a) at the grocery store where I can have them anytime I want to or b) in individual serving sizes.

-As your actions line up with God’s will, you won’t need to ask them at all!
+As your actions line up with God’s will, you won’t need to ask them at all.
 You can put on your mom jeans, grab a bite, and go!

-- Practice answering these questions ANYtime you make an eating decision.
-Sure, not all food choices are temptations but it’s a great habit to get into.
+- Practice answering these questions anytime you make an eating decision (sure, not all food choices are temptations but it’s a great habit to get into).